MurphyPone/murphypone.github.io/src/content/true-skill-2.md

 ## Preface
 This article contains my summary of Daniel's summary of Microsoft Research's publication 2018 ["TrueSkill 2: An improved Bayesian skill rating system"](https://www.microsoft.com/en-us/research/uploads/prod/2018/03/trueskill2.pdf), an improvement on the original TrueSkill system developed for match making in Halo (3?, never played too much Halo 😬).

-This paper was pretty straightforward, so this article will just cover the keypoints made in each section, focusing on the applications of Bayesian Networks and Markov Chains for Monte Carlo Methods.
+This paper was pretty straightforward, so this article will just cover the key points made in each section, focusing on the applications of Bayesian Networks and Markov Chains for Monte Carlo Methods.

 ## Introduction

 The paper aims to develop an accurate and computationally efficient skill rating to estimate the ability of a player to win the next match.
 In order to meet the requirements, set in place by the researchers _for_ developers, the probabilistic generative models must make assumptions about how match results are related to player skill and vice versa.
-Furthermore, there are meta-requirements to make this rating accurate with minimal data as the alternative of playing dozens of matches before noticing improved mathmaking would suck, and no one would play the game.
+Furthermore, there are meta-requirements to make this rating accurate with minimal data as the alternative of playing dozens of matches before noticing improved math making would suck, and no one would play the game.
 Bayesian inference is good at approximation with few data.

 > "A system or model is only as good as its underlying assumptions."